kermitt2/softdata_mentions_client/Readme.md

 * locally:

-> python3 softdata_mentions_client/client.py --data-path /mnt/data/biblio-glutton-harvester/data/
+> python3 softdata_mentions_client/client.py all --data-path /mnt/data/biblio-glutton-harvester/data/

 `--data-path` indicates the path to the repository of data harvested by [biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester).

 The resulting JSON files will be enriched by the metadata records of the processed PDF and will be stored together with each processed PDF in the data repository.

 If the harvested collection is located on a S3 storage, the access information must be indicated in the configuration file of the client `config.json`.
-The extracted software mention will be written in a file with extension `.software.json`, for example:
+The extracted software mention will be written in a file with extension `.software.json` and the extracted dataset mentions in a file with extension `.dataset.json` , for example:

 ```
 -rw-rw-r-- 1 lopez lopez 1.1M Aug  8 03:26 0100a44b-6f3f-4cf7-86f9-8ef5e8401567.pdf